South Kentish Town tube station: History

 There have been occasional proposals to rebuild the platforms and the station as part of the redevelopment plans for Camden Town.
 The layout of South Kentish Town is similar to Kentish Town (also originally a CCE&HR station); with two 23 ft diameter lift-shafts and an 18 ft diameter spiral staircase.
 South Kentish Town now serves as an access point for permanent way works and as an emergency egress point for passenger services.

-A prose piece called South Kentish Town was written in 1951 by John Betjeman which tells the fictional story of a passenger who became trapped in the disused station.
+A 1951 short story called South Kentish Town by John Betjeman told the fictional story of a passenger who became trapped in the disused station.
 It was based on a true incident where a train stopped at the station and mistakenly opened its doors, but in reality nobody became trapped.

 As of 2016, the station building housed a retail unit and a yoga studio.
-From 2021 it contained an escape room.
+From 2021, it contained three escape rooms themed to its heritage as both a former Underground station (with the aforementioned John Betjeman story being a crucial plot point) and a World War 2 air-raid shelter.